ctrlaltwill/Manifest/README.md

 # Manifest

-A personal fork of the [Baseline](https://github.com/aaaaalexis/obsidian-baseline) theme by [aaaaalexis](https://github.com/aaaaalexis), tweaked for typography, navigation, and image presentation.
+A personal fork of the [Baseline](https://github.com/aaaaalexis/obsidian-baseline) theme by [aaaaalexis](https://github.com/aaaaalexis).

-## Key features

-- System font stack applied consistently across headings on desktop and mobile
-- Active file indicator — 6px bullet to the left of the filename in the file explorer
-- Folder notes keep their chevron, no bullet added
+Changes are subtle and include refined typography, buttons, and layout styling.

-- Captioned image support via the [Image Captions](https://github.com/alangrainger/obsidian-image-captions) plugin
+This theme also has support for captioned images when using the [Image Captions](https://github.com/alangrainger/obsidian-image-captions) plugin.
-- Heading size and weight refinements for h1–h5
-- Minor spacing and border-radius tweaks to nav items and buttons

 ## Installation

 ### Option 1 — Download the latest release